 Freedom-Class Littoral Combat Ships

-In 2007/ 2008 KITCO’s field services division was afforded the opportunity to support Lockheed Martin and Marinette Shipyard with bringing to fruition the delivery of a first of class ship, the USS Freedom.
+In 2007/ 2008 KITCO’s technical services division was afforded the opportunity to support Lockheed Martin and Marinette Shipyard with bringing to fruition the delivery of a first of class ship, the USS Freedom.
 We played a critical role in specifying and ultimately providing key fiber optic components and fiber optic services in support of the main machinery control plant (MMCP).
 To say that our Virginia Beach crew stood out in the crowd would be an understatement.
 We were the folks, working on the upper peninsula during winter, wearing so many layers of clothing, we could barely move.
 Sort of like Ralphie’s little brother in the Christmas story.
 At any rate, we were able to add further value by providing the shipyard engineering and electrical groups with OJT for connector fabrication and test acceptance.
 It was an honor to be part of this process, which ended up with KITCO providing a ship rider support during sea trials.
 Enjoy the pictures!

 LCS is designed to satisfy the urgent requirement for shallow draft vessels to operate in the littoral (coastal waters) to counter growing potential ‘asymmetric’ threats of coastal mines, quiet diesel submarines and the potential to carry explosives and terrorists on small, fast, armed boats.

-In May 2004, the US Department of Defense and the US Navy announced the selection of two separate defence contracting teams led by Lockheed Martin and General Dynamics to each carry out system design and options for the detailed design and construction of two flight 0, or first-generation, LCS ships.
+In May 2004, the US Department of Defense and the US Navy announced the selection of two separate defense contracting teams led by Lockheed Martin and General Dynamics to each carry out system design and options for the detailed design and construction of two flight 0, or first-generation, LCS ships.

 Austal secured a $584m contract to build the LCS 28 ship in June 2017, followed by a contract to build LCS 30 in October 2017.

 Littoral combat ship design